xavier-taylor/infinite-input/api/README.md

 ## gql-model

-This folder contains typescript types that represent the domain model defined in the graphql schema.
+This folder contains typescript types that represent the model defined in the graphql schema.
 Hopefully these can be automatically generated (from the gql schema).